-Active Patient Tracking With remote care management, not only can the provider have a near-constant connection to their members and patients under care, they can also have a more direct access to their members’ data.
-Such access helps care providers stay “in the loop”—monitoring data, metrics, and regularity of measurements.
+Active patient tracking: With remote care management, not only can care team staff have a near-constant connection to members and patients under their care, but they can also have more direct access to members’ data.
+Such access helps care providers stay “in the loop”—monitoring data, metrics, and the regularity of measurements.
 This, in turn, also gives them the necessary inputs to provide additional education, support, and feedback.

-RCM can also help improve performance and quality metrics by encouraging patient adherence to the care regimen.
+Improved metrics: RCM can also help improve performance and quality metrics by encouraging patient adherence to the care regimen.
 RCM tools usually have built-in reminder capabilities.
-RCM not only allows for connection between provider and member, but also between members and their respective health data which plays a role in members feeling empowered and engaged in managing their health.
+RCM not only allows for a connection between provider and member, but also between members and their respective health data, which plays a role in members feeling empowered and engaged in managing their health.

-Another benefit of remote care management is greatly increased access to care.
-Geographic separation and distances become much less of an issue for members and patients in remote, rural areas.
-Care providers are able to manage higher caseloads due to reduced need for home visits, thus improving utilization of their resources.
+Improved access to care: Another benefit of remote care management is increased access to care.
+Geographic separation and distances become much less of an issue for members and patients who live in remote, rural areas.
+Care providers are able to manage higher caseloads due to the reduced need for home visits, thus improving utilization of their resources.
 As well, hurdles to deploy such care models have been mitigated with changes.
-For example, in 2019, the Centers for Medicare and Medicaid Services (CMS) expanded the reimbursement code for remote care*, allowing for more services to be covered.
+For example, in 2019, the Centers for Medicare and Medicaid Services (CMS) expanded the reimbursement code for remote care, allowing for more services to be covered.

-With these potential benefits, Remote Care Management can work well for Managed Care Organizations when looking to improve member care experiences and enabling health care providers to engage in more cost-effective business models.
+With these potential benefits, remote care management can work well for MCOs when looking to improve member care experiences and enabling healthcare providers to engage in more cost-effective business models.

-* mHealthIntelligence.
-(2019, November 5).
-Retrieved March 1, 2020.
+mHealthIntelligence (November 5, 2019).
 CMS Finalizes New Reimbursement Rules for Remote Patient Monitoring.
-Retrieved from https://mhealthintelligence.com/news/cms-finalizes-new-reimbursement-rules-for-remote-patient-monitoring
+Retrieved March 12, 2021, from https://mhealthintelligence.com/news/cms-finalizes-new-reimbursement-rules-for-remote-patient-monitoring.